brycewray/hugo-site/content/posts/2021/01/beta-testing-cloudflare-pages.md

 The Eleventy-based repo did, indeed, build with no problems due to the build process's reading and following the `package.json` file.

 So much for the good stuff about the build process; now for the bad stuff.
 Right now, the beta build process is **really slow**.

+{{% yellowBox %}}**Update, 2021-02-12**: Since I initially published this post, Cloudflare has significantly improved the build speeds.
+More on that below.{{% /yellowBox %}}

 Here's a breakdown of the first successful build for each repo, with each time segment in `min:sec` form.
 The titles for each action are directly from the CFP logs for these builds, except that I capitalized "Git" and the logs didn't.

 ### Hugo